PragyaPathak147/MoviesRecommender/README.md

 # 🎬 Movie Recommendation System

 A machine learning-based movie recommender system built using Python.
-This project predicts and suggests movies to users based on their preferences using collaborative and/or content-based filtering methods.
+This project predicts and suggests movies to users based on their preferences using content-based filtering methods.

 ## 🚀 Project Overview